Cherreads

 The cracks of wood around me groaned against the wind, screaming as the storm grew wild.

-It was a night like this.
-I was desperate.
-Reckless.
+It was a day like this.

 Then a blinding bolt of lightning struck the tree in front of me.